11 Month Professional Massage Therapy Training Program Offering Day and Evening Classes

 Massage therapy has become an important part of general health care for many people living in today’s stressful world; it is a career that brings depth and meaning to the lives of many.
 This profession has increased in consumer awareness and is positioned today at the cutting edge of the preventive and rehabilitative healthcare industry.

-CNI Vocational School is structured to prepare students for professional careers as Certified Massage Therapists.
-It can also play an important role in treating illness or chronic ailments, and contribute to a higher sense of general well-being.
+Our career college is structured to prepare students for professional careers as Certified Massage Therapists.
+Massage therapy plays an important role in treating illness or chronic ailments, and contributes to a higher sense of general well-being.
 At CNI Massage Therapy School, students gain knowledge and master the practical skills of a massage therapist.
-Students are prepared for the National Certification Exam for Therapeutic Massage to become a Massage Therapist.
+Students are prepared for the National Certification Exam for Therapeutic Massage to become a massage therapist.
 Massage Therapy is one of the most rapidly growing fields today with flexible schedules and great rewards.
 Begin to prepare for a career in massage therapy at CNI Massage Therapy School today!

-The CNI College Diploma Program is designed to prepare the student for entry-level employment as a massage therapist and/or to enter private practice.
-The technical portions of the program introduce a variety of massage therapy techniques to facilitate the graduate's ability to address specific problem areas and concerns presented by the client.
+The Massage Therapy School and Diploma Program is designed to prepare the student for entry-level employment as a massage therapist and/or to enter private practice.
+The technical portions of the program introduce a variety of massage therapy techniques to facilitate the graduate’s ability to address specific problem areas and concerns presented by the client.

 Anatomy and physiology kinesiology, pathology, interpersonal communication skills, and clinic experience are incorporated to provide an integrated approach to learning the needed skills for competency in a professional massage practice.
 Business, marketing, advertising and presentation skills as well as professional boundaries and ethics are also covered.

 **Source: US Department of Labor, Bureau of Statistics